 Skip to main content

-How to Cook Sausage
+How to Cook Sausage: The 5 Best Ways

 Albertina Roca

 Sausages are a versatile and tasty meat treat, but they can also be easy to ruin.
 Since they’re usually quite thick, it’s easy to overcook the skin while the interior remains uncooked.
-The best way to cook sausage is to create a crisp and crunchy skin with a juicy, flavorful (and well done!) meat on the inside.
+The best way to cook sausage is to create a crisp and crunchy skin with juicy, flavorful (and well done!) meat on the inside.
 Check out our How to Cook Sausage guide, where we’ll run through several cooking methods, including pan-frying, grilling, baking, boiling and deep-frying.

 Shop our Sausage Selection!

-How to Pan-Fry Sausage
+How To Pan Pan-Fry Sausage

 Pan-frying is probably the most popular way to cook sausage.
 What makes it so effective is the fact that you can fry other ingredients alongside the sausage, which will acquire their flavors during cooking.

-Set your stove to medium heat and heat your pan or skillet for a couple of minutes, until it gets hot.
+• Set your stove to medium heat and heat your pan or skillet for a couple of minutes, until it gets hot.

-Add about a tablespoon of oil to the pan.
+• Add about a tablespoon of oil to the pan.
 Since sausages are quite fatty, they'll release their own oils during cooking, so you only require a touch of cooking oil to start them off.

 One of our favorite sausages!
 Buy Italian Sausage

-How to Grill Sausage
+How to Grill Sausages

 Bring your grill to medium-high heat on one side, and low heat on the other side.
 If you're using a gas grill, simply turn down the burners on one side to low.
 With a charcoal grill, redistribute the coals so that one side has many hot coals, while the other side has fewer coals.